 Under the leadership of the Seniors Champion, we continue to follow the Code's principles below as we recognize and appreciate the contributions that seniors make to our society and remain committed to supporting them with their banking needs.
-If not otherwise noted, this report captures how both Equitable Bank and Concentra Bank meet the Code's principles.
-As we align Concentra Bank and Equitable Bank policies and procedures following the acquisition of Concentra Bank in November 2022, we have outlined certain areas below that currently remain distinct for Concentra Bank in meeting the Code's principles.
+This report captures how Equitable meets the Code's principles.